ownlifeful/ownlifeful/README.md

 During a sabbatical, I designed an algorithm to solve a Graph Theory problem, implemented in Perl.

-I am an American with a degree in Computer Science.
+I am an Indian-American with a degree in Computer Science.
 My current interests include electronica, writing sci-fi, and nature photography.

 Here's a haiku I wrote more than a decade ago.
 It's called: "a prime bug"